trevorhauter/gitportal.nvim/README.md

 #### A coworker shares a file with you
 - `GitPortal` will accept shareable permalinks from your favorite git host, switch to the proper branch/commit, open the file in neovim, and go to or highlight any relevant lines embedded in the permalink.

+Please note that the branch/commit must be available locally for it to switch automatically :-)

 <details>
 <summary>Click for preview</summary>